IBM/data-prep-kit/README.md

 pip3 install jupyterlab

 ```
 Test, your installation.
-If you are able to import these data-prep-kit libraries successfully, your installation has succeeded.
+If you are able to import these data-prep-kit libraries successfully in python, your installation has succeeded.
 ```bash
 from data_processing_ray.runtime.ray import RayTransformLauncher from data_processing.runtime.pure_python import PythonTransformLauncher